nemanjadunavnet/testbeds/catalogue.md

       </script>
   </head>

-Browse the solutions provided by AIOTI members in the table below.
+Browse the solutions provided by AIOTI members in the table.

-If you need to return to the main page, just follow [**this link**](./index.html).

 ### AIOTI IG Testbeds Catalogue